Skip to main content

 Some sonorities appear above a passing note in the bass.
 These are referred to as “passing auxiliary sonorities.”
 Others appear above neighboring motion in the bass and are correspondingly referred to as “neighboring auxiliary sonorities.”
 Among these, we saw several that resembled triads in second inversion: I-(IV6/4)-I and IV6-(I6/4)-IV, for example.
 Fully-diminished seventh chords are used as auxiliary sonorities too, sometimes sharing an unusual common tone with the reference sonority.
 The most common auxiliary sonority, however, is the cadential 6/4 chord which delays the upper voices of the dominant at important cadences.

-This page titled 2.13: Auxiliary Sonorities is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andre Mount & Lee Rothfarb (Milne Library Publishing) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.13: Auxiliary Sonorities is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andre Mount & Lee Rothfarb (Milne Library Publishing) via source content that was edited to the style and standards of the LibreTexts platform.